 To aid the President in fulfilling his responsibility to execute the nation's laws, Article II expressly provided the President with the Power to "require the Opinion, in writing, of the principal Officer in each of the executive Departments, upon any Subject relating to the Duties of their respective Offices," U.S. Const. art.
 II, § 2, cl.
 1, and recognized that there would be subordinate Executive Branch officers who would also aid the President in executing the nation's laws.
-See Free in being, which should see to the execution of the laws that are made, and remain in force"), but the Framers' interest in "creat[ing] a presidency that, officially, would never sleep" was motivated, at least in part, by "various recesses and quorum failures of the Confederation Congress [that] had compromised America's ability to conduct foreign affairs," Amar, America's Constitution, supra, at 132.

-Enter.
+See Free Enters.
 Fund v.
 Public Co.
 Accounting Oversight Bd., 130 S. Ct.
 3138, 3146 (2010) ("In light of '[t]he impossibility that one man should be able to perform all the great business of the State,' the Constitution provides for executive officers to 'assist the supreme Magistrate in discharging the duties of his trust.' (quoting 30 Writings of George Washington 334 (J. Fitzpatrick ed.
 1939)); Myers, 272 U.S. at 117 ("the President alone and unaided could not execute the laws.
 He must execute them by the assistance of subordinates.
-This view has since been repeatedly affirmed by this court"); The Federalist No. 72 (Alexander Hamilton) (recognizing that there would be "assistants or deputies of the chief magistrate" who "ought to derive their offices from his appointment, at least from his nomination, and ought to be subject to his superintendence"); Saikrishna Prakash, Essential Meaning of Executive Power, 2003 U. Ill.
-L. Rev. 701, 719 ("If the president is to be an effectual executive, he must have the aid of others, otherwise his power to execute the law chimerical.").
+This view has since been repeatedly affirmed by this court"); The Federalist No. 72 (recognizing that there would be "assistants or deputies of the chief magistrate" who "ought to derive their offices from his appointment, at least from his nomination, and ought to be subject to his superintendence"); Saikrishna Prakash, The Essential Meaning of Executive Power, 2003 U. Ill.
+L. Rev. 701, 719 ("If the president is to be an effectual executive, he must have the aid of others, otherwise his power to execute the law is chimerical.").

-While the Framers provided that the Senate would be able to give its "Advice and Consent" to executive nominations, they made absolutely clear the importance of the President's authority to appoint subordinate Executive Branch officials, as well as Judges of the Supreme Court and other public servants.
+While the Framers provided that the Senate would be able to give its "Advice and Consent" to executive nominations, thev absolutely clear the importance of the President's authority to appoint subordinate Executive Branch officials, as well as Judges of the Supreme Court and other public servants.
 U.S. Const. art.
 II, § 2.
 As this Court has noted, "[b]y vesting the President with the exclusive power to select the principal (noninferior) officers of the United States, the Appointments Clause prevent[ed] congressional encroachment upon the Executive and Judicial Branches."
 Edmond v.
-United States, 520 U.S. 651.
-659 (1997).
-The Framers also believed that vesting the appointment authority in a single individual would tend to produce better appointments than vesting that authority in one or both houses of the See id. ("[t]his disposition was also legislature. assure a higher quality designed appointments"); The Federalist No. 76 (Alexander Hamilton) ("one man of discernment is better fitted to analyze and estimate the peculiar qualities adapted to particular offices, than a body of men of equal or perhaps even of superior discernment").
+United States, 520 U.S. 651, 659 (1997).
+The Framers also believed that vesting the appointment authority in a single individual would tend to produce better appointments than vesting that authority in one or both houses of the legislature.
+See id. ("[t]his disposition was also designed assure a higher quality appointments"); The Federalist No. 76 ("one man of discernment is better fitted to analyze and estimate the peculiar qualities adapted to particular offices.

+than a body of men of equal or perhaps even of superior discernment").

 To be sure, the Framers also gave the Senate a role to play to prevent abuses of power, providing that it could offer its advice and consent to any nominations.
 See Edmond, 520 U.S. at 659 (noting that Senate involvement could "curb Executive abuses of the appointment power").
 The Framers, however, anticipated that this check would rarely be exercised.
 See The Federalist No. 76 ("It is also not very probable that his nomination would often be overruled."); 3 Joseph Story, Commentaries on the Constitution of the United States § 1526 ("Nor is it to be expected, that the senate will ordinarily fail of ratifying the appointment of a suitable person for the office.").
 Instead, they believed the Senate's advise-and-consent function would make the President "more circumspect, and deliberate in his nominations for office."
-Id. § 1525; see The Federalist No. 76 ("The possibility of rejection would be a strong motive to care in proposing."); see also Amar, America's Constitution, supra, at 192 ("the need to secure the approval of a separate branch would serve to deter a president from making corrupt or unwise proposals").
+Id. § 1525; see The Federalist No. 76 ("The possibility of rejection would be a strong motive to care in proposing.").